 4.6.
 The IBC shall establish three teams, each consisting of five representatives and relevant experts, to be deployed at locations it will designate.

 4.7.
-The function of the IBC shall be to consider the number of States of the
+The function of the IBC shall be to consider the number of States of the Republic of South Sudan and their boundaries and to make recommendations on the same.

-the Parties and any other viable alternatives in the light of guidelines that shall be drawn beforehand.
-The IBC shall also draw its own internal
+4.8.
+The IBC shall focus on studying the alternatives currently proposed by the Parties and any other viable alternatives in the light of guidelines that shall be drawn beforehand.
+The IBC shall also draw its own internal regulations.

 4.9.
 The IBC shall strive to arrive at its recommendations by consensus.
 If consensus is not achieved, the IBC shall adopt its recommendations by simple majority.